-Now, flip the power switch on top of the control box to turn on the electronics.
-You should see four red lights inside the box light up to confirm that everything is receiving power.
+Now, Connect the emegency stop button to the control box.
+Turn it on by rotating the button clockwise.
+You should see a red light on top of the box light up to confirm that everything is receiving power.

-Once you've checked that the lights are turning on, flip the power switch back off.
+Once you've checked that the lights are turning on, press the button to turn it back off.